 And next, in Chapter 6, Rowling subjects us to a shabby little attempt to rewrite HBP.

 “Dumbledore was sure Riddle already knew how to make a Horcrux by the time he asked Slughorn about them.”
 Er, no Harry, Albus didn’t tell us — or you — anything of the sort.
 Or at least not at any point in any conversation to which we were a party.
 He wasn’t thinking that at the time Tom was asking about it either, although he may have come to that conclusion later.
+And we certainly never heard him tell YOU about it.

 For that matter, Tom probably had already come across the book on creating a Horcrux before his conversation with Slughorn.
 But he didn’t come across it in the Hogwarts library.